usdot-jpo-ode/jpo-tim-builder/README.md

 **Step 2**: Build Docker services

 Navigate back to the root directory and build the Docker services.
-This may take a some time to complete initially because Docker needs to download Node, Java, and MYSQL.
+This may take a some time to complete initially because Docker needs to download Node, and Java.

 ```bash
  cd ../../